Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-What are the goals of treatment?
+What are the goals of the treatment you’re recommending?
 Are we trying to get rid of the cancer for good (curative treatment)?
-Or, are we trying to slow the cancer down or prevent it from causing symptoms (palliative treatment)?
+Or are we trying to slow the cancer down or prevent it from causing symptoms (palliative treatment)?

 What is the length of the treatment period?